-Rewind: My mum has wanted me to blog for quite some time.
-Okay, she’s my mum.
+Rewind: Mum has wanted me to blog for quite some time.
+Okay, she’s my mom.
 Moms are supposed to say things like that.
-Then one of my closest friends recently brought it up after I had shared some thoughts with her.
+Then one of my closest friends brought it up after I had shared some thoughts with her.
 Then, and this threw me for a loop, my friend’s teenage daughter, out of the blue, says to her, “Christi should blog.”

 So I said to my friend, “Tell you what, I will do whatever God leads me to do.
 But He must teach me.
 He has to send someone to show me what to do.”
 The gauntlet was thrown.

 Enter my pastor.
-My very, very busy pastor who created #empoweringpeople4life.
+My very, very busy pastor.
 He says, “I’ll help you.
 It’s way easier than you think.”

 I didn’t take him up on the offer right away.
 Refer above: he’s busy.
 Very, very busy.
 I gave him time to come up with an excuse, an exit out the back door.
 He didn’t take it and God wasn’t giving it.
 So I relinquished myself to this as a sign that God had taken up my gauntlet.
 And what do I call this blog?
-There must be millions of them, maybe billions.
 Every name imaginable must be taken.
 God whispers, “God’s Word Girl.”

 I smile again.
 I can’t help it.
 It’s like when a kid has a beloved pet name that only their dear Mum or Dad calls them.
 Or the warmth of your name on a lover’s lips.
 But I’m wondering if that would be pretentious.
 Then a conversation ensued that settled it for me.

 My husband and I had seen turkey buzzards in our neighborhood, and even in our yard.
 It gave me the creeps.
 “Buzzards are foreboding,” I said.